 |19||52416||Mantle cell lymphoma||1,011|

-Let’s discuss each rare disease and sites where the clinical trial was conducted.
+Let’s discuss each rare disease and the clinical trial sites to conduct these rare diseases.

 Top rare diseases and clinical trials sites in the USA

 Hodgkin lymphoma (HL) is a heterogeneous group of malignant lymphoid neoplasms of B-cell origin characterized histologically by the presence of Hodgkin and Reed-Sternberg (HRS) cells in the vast majority of cases.